COVID-19 pandemic: Africa

 The COVID-19 pandemic was confirmed to have spread to Africa on 14 February 2020, with the first confirmed case announced in Egypt.
 The first confirmed case in sub-Saharan Africa was announced in Nigeria at the end of February 2020.
-Within three months, the virus had spread throughout the continent, as Lesotho, the last African sovereign state to have remained free of the virus, reported a case on 13 May 2020.
+Within three months, the virus had spread throughout the continent; Lesotho, the last African sovereign state to have remained free of the virus, reported its first case on 13 May 2020.
 By 26 May, it appeared that most African countries were experiencing community transmission, although testing capacity was limited.
 Most of the identified imported cases arrived from Europe and the United States rather than from China where the virus originated.
-Many preventive measures have been implemented by different countries in Africa including travel restrictions, flight cancellations, and event cancellations.
+Many preventive measures were implemented by different countries in Africa including travel restrictions, flight cancellations, and event cancellations.
+Despite fears, Africa reported lower death rates than other, more economically developed regions.

 In early June 2021, Africa faced a third wave of COVID infections with cases rising in 14 countries.
 By 4 July the continent recorded more than 251,000 new COVID cases, a 20% increase from the prior week and a 12% increase from the January peak.
 More than sixteen African countries, including Malawi and Senegal, recorded an uptick in new cases.
-The World Health Organization labelled it Africa's 'Worst Pandemic Week Ever'.
-In October 2022, it was reported by the World Health Organization that most countries on the African continent will miss the goal of 70 percent of their population being vaccinated by the end of 2022.
+The WHO labelled it Africa's 'Worst Pandemic Week Ever'.
+In October 2022, WHO reported that most countries on the African continent will miss the goal of 70 per cent vaccination by the end of 2022.